SRI RAM GOBURDHUN CHARITABLE TRUST

 Number of children: 30

-However shortage of funds compelled us to close one class, as it was located in rented premises.
 The early education class is now located in the building we own.
-We also decided to change the social profile of the class and have admitted 30 children between the ages of 2 to 3.
-These children come very deprived homes in slums located near our Okhla centre.
+We also decided to change the social profile of the class and have admitted 30 children between the ages of 2 to 5.
+These children come very deprived homes in slums located near our Okhla centre and thus can easily move on to our Okhla centre once they have ‘graduated’ from our crŹche.

 This class was started in April 2010, after we closed down two of our small centres.
 However children from Sanjay Colony and the Govindpuri slums come all the way to our new centre and in the span for 2 years the class is filled to capacity with more than 100 children.

 Anita, one of the teachers is a project why alumni.
-She has been with us since nursery and completed her class XII this year.
+She has been with us since nursery and completed her class XII and her B Com and has now enrolled for her M Com.
 This is a real success story and what we had always hoped for.

 Number of children: 20